-This course will use a biblical framework to determine and guide the identification and use of this rapidly changes media.
+Uses a biblical framework to determine and guide the identification and use of this rapidly changes media.
 Students will develop engagement strategies using social media to advance the mission and vision of the organization by creating customer profiles in social media marketing.
 In addition to the identification of alternative social media platforms, this class will explore various engagement options to ensure cultural awareness in advancing a marketing strategy.